Child Development Associate (CDA) Credential

 Will I receive college credit for the training?

-The HD FS early childhood care and education option meets the requirements for Levels V and VI on the Pennsylvania Early Learning Keys to Quality Career Lattice.
+The HDFS early childhood care and education option meets the requirements for Levels V and VI on the Pennsylvania Early Learning Keys to Quality Career Lattice.
 Over the years that Penn State York has offered CDA training, about 20 percent of those students have gone on to enroll in the associate degree and in the bachelor’s degree.
 In addition, Penn State York offers step-up certificates in human development and family studies, early childhood care and education.
 These certificates consist of specific courses, which, when both certificates are completed, consist of a total of 30 credits, half of the associate degree requirements.